ziwenkk/ziwen.github.io/content/post/PhD dissertation/index.md

   - PhD graduation
 ---

 Welcome to my PhD thesis defense 👋.
+I have successfully defended my PhD dissertation!
 The members of my defense committee are [list of committee members].
 My PhD advisors are Professor Huiyuan Wang and Researcher Wentao Luo.

-{{< toc mobile_only=true is_open=true >}}

 ## Overview